rippinrobr/baseball-stats-db/README.md

 # Baseball Databank DB

 The goal of the project is to provide the data provided by the [Baseball Databank files](https://github.com/chadwickbureau/baseballdatabank) in databases to make using the data easier.
-The data will be available in SQLite, PostgreSQL, MySQL and MongoDB.
-Currently the only supported database is SQLite.
-Support will be added for the other databases in the order they are listed above.
-As support for the other databases is added a Docker container will be added that contains all the data preloaded.
-If Docker isn't your thing you will also be able to load backups, create the schema via sql file or run the tools yourself to create your version of the database.
+Currently there are two officially supported databases, PostgreSQL and SQLite.
+MongoDB and MySQL support are planned for future releases.
+Users can load data into MySQL but given that I cannot store Inf in a float field I'm not officially supporting MySQL until I can come up with a way to represent infinity in MySQL that isn't a complete hack MySQL will be supported.

-## Schemas and Backups
+## Schemas
 The schema file for all the supported databases live in the `schemas` directory.
-The naming convention for the files is `<type-of-database>_schema_<season>_<github-commit-hash>.sql`
+All schema files follow this naming convention:

+ `(postgres|sqlite)_schema_<season>_<github-commit-hash>.sql`

-Currently `<type of database>` is sqlite, `<season>` what is the latest season in the data, and `<githhub-commit-hash>` is the hash for the commit in [Baseball Databank](https://github.com/chadwickbureau/baseballdatabank) repository.
-At the time of writing the current schema file has the name `sqlite_schema_2016_4a64a55.sql`.
+Where `<season>` the most recent season in the databases `<githhub-commit-hash>` is the hash of the latest [Baseball Databank](https://github.com/chadwickbureau/baseballdatabank) repository update.
+The SQLite schema for the most recent commit, as of 2017-11-22, would be `sqlite_schema_2016_4a64a55.sql`.

+## Backups
 If want the schema AND the data you'll find backup files in the `backups/` directory.
+The backup file naming convention is:

+`(postgres|sqlite)_backup_<date of backup>_<season>_<github-commit-hash>.tgz`

-The files have a similar naming convention `<type-of-database>_backup_<date of backup>_<season>_<github-commit-hash>.(sql|appropriate extension for db type backups)`.
-If I had a backup file done today for my SQLite database the name of the file would be `sqlite_backup_20171119_2016_4a64a55.sql`
+If I had a backup file done today would have the name `postgres_backup_20171122_2016_4a64a55.tgz`

 ## Building the databases yourself
 If you want to build the database yourself you'll need to run the `create_database_schema.py` script.
 In order to that you'll need to have the `peewee` package installed, assuming you already have Python installed.
 You can install `peewee` by running `pip install peewee`.
 Once you've installed the package you are ready to create the database.